bendqh1/drupal/drupal/context/handbook.md

 ## Context condition by role with reaction by theme causes website to partially crash

-As indicated by `vendor/bin/drush watchdog:show` the problem was in a twig file of the Basic theme because when I have changed in `/themes/contrib/basic/templates/layout/html.html.twig` from this:
+As indicated by `drush watchdog:show` the problem was in a twig file of the Basic theme because when I have changed in `/themes/contrib/basic/templates/layout/html.html.twig` from this:

 ```twig
 <!DOCTYPE html>